Asics Roadhawk FF Review

 What is the Roadhawk FF?
 It’s a durable shoe with a comfortable upper and works well for fast-paced training — great value for money.

-Excellent value for money, decent upper fit with a plush heel lining, Flytefoam is firm but delivers good transitions.
+Excellent value for money.
+The upper fit is decent, with a plush heel lining.
+Flytefoam is firm but delivers good transitions.

 Noisy forefoot, lack of optional widths, average outsole grip on damp surfaces